raytroop/raytroop.github.io/source/_posts/rx.md

-> charging parasitic from CTLE + CTLE is signal processing,  bypass the capacitor is not acceptable
+> charging parasitic from CTLE + CTLE is signal processing,  bypass the capacitor is not feasiable

 ![image-20250611080134737](rx/image-20250611080134737.png)